The intranet is the unsung hero amongst PR channels.

 Dimension 3: Horizontal Communication

-This type of communication occurs among employees at the same level within the organisational hierarchy.
+Horizontal communication = the horizontal dimension refers to communication among employees at the same level within the organisational hierarchy.
 It involves exchanging information, collaborating, and sharing knowledge among peers.

-Horizontal communication is key to breaking down silos, fostering teamwork, and encouraging cross-departmental collaboration.
+Horizontal communication is critical to breaking down silos, fostering teamwork, and encouraging cross-departmental collaboration.
 It facilitates knowledge-sharing and problem-solving among employees who may not interact frequently in their regular work routines.

 The intranet can support horizontal communication through social networking features, team collaboration spaces, shared document libraries, and internal chat systems.
 These tools help create a more connected and collaborative work environment.